LSWR L12 class: Construction history

 The last in an unbroken lineage of Drummond 4-4-0s stretching back to his unsuccessful C8 Class of 1898, the L12 continued the tradition of solid construction and robust operation.

 Drummond took the decision to construct a further new class of 20 4-4-0s as part of the competition between the LSWR and GWR regarding boat trains to Plymouth harbour.
 Once again, the L12 followed the example of the Class S11 in incorporating the same frames as the T9.
-The major design difference between this and the Class S11 was the fact that the 6 ft 7 in driving wheels seen on the T9 were reinstated for fast running on the LSWR main line.
+The major design difference between this and the Class S11 was that the 6 ft 7 in driving wheels seen on the T9 were reinstated for fast running on the LSWR main line.

 The boiler was also similar to that of the T9s, capped off with a dome and stovepipe chimney, though the smokebox was of a smaller design in comparison due to the initial lack of superheating.
 The locomotive was fitted with cross-water tubes fitted into the firebox, as featured on the T9 Class.
 This was an attempt to increase the heat surface area of the water, which was achieved, though at a cost in boiler complexity.
 The new locomotive had a higher centre of gravity than the earlier T9 class, which would cause the locomotive to become unbalanced on curves at speed, and this would have fatal consequences later on.

 One major modification was made by Robert Urie, who exchanged the saturated steam boilers for the superheated variety, resulting in an enlarged smokebox when compared to that fitted on the S11 Class.
 At the same time, the addition of the superheater header and associated tubes meant that the overall weight was increased by 1 LT from 86 to 87 LT.

 Production of the class began at Nine Elms in 1904, with all members of the class were fitted with the Drummond "watercart" eight-wheel tender for longer running on the LSWR network.